 - Cards

-- Artillery Preparation
+- Artillery fire

-- Air Support

-- Mines

-- Recon

 - Main

 - Next (s) up to three times

+- Pursuit (in some cases)

 Once cards have been played in the Cards round and it has been established that the battle takes place (i.e. battle not cancelled by card play), resolution of battle rounds is processed always in the order above, when applicable, and is usually simultaneous (unless a card modifies this or one side has no units able to participate in the round).